dkelosky/electron-jquery-bootstrap/README.md

 Intro:
 ======
-This is a bare-bones electron app that uses jQuery and Twitter's Bootstrap for styling without any other extraneous modules.
+This is a bare-bones electron app that uses jQuery, Twitter's Bootstrap for styling, and Photon kit for icons (http://photonkit.com/) without any other extraneous modules.
 The only node_modules dependences are: bootstrap, jquery, and tether.

 This repo with npm globally installed electron is ~ 7mb in size when cloned and creates a dummy app with this startup screen: